jcur-curtis123/DS5010Final/README.md

 # Introduction
 The goal for this project is to identify counties that are close in similarity given data regarding Fair Market Rent and Income metrics.
-Identifying counties with low FMR or High FMR may explain housing affordability at a county comparison approach.This approach utilizes concepts of unsupervised machine learning - specifically that of hierarchical clustering.
+Identifying counties with low FMR or high FMR may explain housing affordability at a county comparison approach.

+This approach utilizes concepts of unsupervised machine learning - specifically that of hierarchical clustering.

+In essence, I attempt to answer the question, "Where are renters most cost-burdened relative to local incomes, and with this, how do regional housing markets cluster by affordability conditions?"

+Also, in what ways can decision makers view and propose changes on high FMR counties with respect to that of low FMR counties, given the output of the hierarchical clustering algorithm - the dendrogram.

 Please see the work cited portion of this README for data sources.

-In essence, I attempt to answer the question, "Where are renters most cost-burdened relative to local incomes, and with this, how do regional housing markets cluster by affordability conditions?"

-Also, in what ways can decision makers view High FMR counties and that of low FMR counties, in respect to the dendrogram?

 Please run requirements.txt via